isomerpages/imh-predict/_i-stair/ISTAIR Procedures/iSTAIR Main study.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">End of Screening</div>
-<div class="isomer-card-description">At the end of the screening, you will receive an inconvenience for your time and you will be informed of your eligibility for the study.
-You may choose to take part in the baseline assessment on the same day or schedule the baseline assessment on another day at your convenience.</div>
+<div class="isomer-card-description">At the end of the baseline assessment, you will receive an inconvenience fee for your time.
+We will schedule your first online intervention session once you have completed the baseline assessment</div>
 </div>
 </div>
 </div>